 If you're even a moderately experienced biker, this trip will be tough but not daunting.
 If you have experience racing or mountain biking, this should be an easy ride.
 If you're new to biking, you'll be surprised at how quickly you get into shape.
 Only the first few days will be rough.

-Update: You can still read the details below, but here's the latest: The next via Appia bike tour is scheduled for the summer of 2017.
-It will take about 2 weeks and you should budget around 1000-2000 euros.
+Update: You can still read the details below, but here's the latest: The next via Appia bike tour is scheduled for the spring of 2022.
+It will take about 2 weeks and you should budget around 2000-3000 euros.
 I'm writing a book about touring the Appian Way and you can get free access to the pre-publication draft by subscribing below: